 Core Elements of a

-A Green Bank created by the federal government would be an independent, nonprofit insitution using public funds and market-based tools to finance the clean energy transition.
+A Climate Bank created by the federal government would be an independent, nonprofit insitution using public funds and market-based tools to finance the clean energy transition.

 It would be empowered to prioritize investments that benefit underserved and low-income communties, bringing them the jobs and savings associated with clean energy.